-Yes.
-In 2016, Avista completed its competitive selection process for advanced A. metering software and hardware systems and announced its selection of the firm Itron as the winning bidder.
+A. Yes.
+In 2016, Avista completed its competitive selection process for advanced metering software and hardware systems and announced its selection of the firm Itron as the winning bidder.
 Execution of this contract provided a basis for the Company's request (and subsequent approval) for deferred accounting for retired meters.
 This was followed by initiation of work on the meter data management and head end systems described elsewhere.
 Avista continued to refine its plans for comprehensive customer engagement and communication and initiated customer outreach in 2017.
 Our initial Project schedule called for a pilot deployment of communications infrastructure, advanced electric meters and natural gas communicating modules in 2017, with completion of the Project slated for early 2020.
 For reasons discussed elsewhere in testimony and in the Report (Exh.
 JDD-2r (Revised-Clean)) at p.
 2), the full implementation of AMI was delayed by approximately one year.47

 Our meter data management system and head end systems projects have been in operation for nearly two years and our meter communications systems have been deployed and are functioning as needed as we complete each new phase of meter installation.
-As of September 1, 2020, when the Report was initial filed, the deployment of electric meters iwas
+As of September 1, 2020, when the Report was initial filed, the deployment of electric meters was 98% completed and natural gas modules was 95% compete.
+The remaining 20,000 natural gas meter modules were to be in service by the end of the second quarter of 2021; this number has